cuba/PiuPiu/README.md

     let jsonString = response.data
 }).failure({ [weak self] response in
     // This method is triggered when a non 2xx response comes in.
-    // All errors in the response object are either ClientError, ServerError, or ResponseError }).error({ [weak self] error in
+    // All errors in the response object are ResponseError }).error({ [weak self] error in
     // Triggers whenever an error is thrown.
 In other words all errors that are created on the application side are here.
     // This includes decoding errors, unwrapped